-Guided Wave Radar Level Measurement Operating Principle
+Guided Wave Radar Level Measurement Instrumentation

 Radar level transmitters measure the distance from the transmitter to the fluid surface by measuring the time of flight of a high frequency electromagnetic radio wave, typically in the microwave frequency range - GHz.
 The distance from the transmitter to fluid surface is subtracted from the tank depth to give the liquid level.